-Air quality dispersion modeling will be conducted to simulate the downwind transport of toxic air contaminants emitted by all the existing TEUs at the facility.
-The analysis will estimate maximum off-site concentrations using the AERMOD (AMS [American Meteorological Society]/EPA [Environmental Protection Agency] Regulatory Model), which follows the procedure requirements as specified in 40 CFR Part 51, Appendix W, "Guidelines on Air Quality Models (Revised)".
+Air quality dispersion modeling was conducted to simulate the downwind transport of toxic air contaminants emitted by all the existing TEUs at the facility.
+The analysis estimated maximum off-site concentrations using the AERMOD (AMS [American Meteorological Society]/EPA [Environmental Protection Agency] Regulatory Model), which follows the procedure requirements as specified in 40 CFR Part 51, Appendix W, "Guidelines on Air Quality Models (Revised)".
 AERMOD incorporates air dispersion for both surface and elevated sources, and accounts for differing terrain (i.e., simple and/or complex).
 AERMOD includes three components: a meteorological data preprocessor, AERMET; a terrain data preprocessor, AERMAP; and the air dispersion model, AERMOD.
-The dispersion model will be performed using the following versions for AERMOD and all preprocessors:
+The dispersion modeling was performed using the following version for AERMOD and all preprocessors: